denzen84/ivc-kolpak/README.md

 * Filtered content from CCTV.
 No need to revise recordings and archive - all information in the smartphone or PC
 * Text, photo and video (animations) with motion object into Telegram chat, group or channel available 24/7
 * WiFi hotspot service (used internal 3G/4G modem for Internet access)
-* Automatic enable/disable CCTV when trusted device connected to WiFi hospot
+* Automatic enable/disable CCTV when a trusted device connected to WiFi hospot
 * Periodical system reports about uptime, system life parameters, connected devices and other
-* 2 week (or more) archive on SD card for archive purposes
+* 2 weeks (or more) archive on SD card for archive purposes
 ###### Technical features
-* Using _motion 4.2+_ feature _movie_passtrough_ allows to convert from mpeg to h264 videos direct from camera's stream.
-In case of use h264-camera no recompression needed.
+* Using _motion 4.2+_ feature _movie_passtrough_ allows converting from MPEG to h264 videos direct from the camera's stream.
+In case of use h264-camera, no recompression is needed.
 * Ramdisk improves SD-card lifecycle
-* Photos can be send as originals or as media groups.
+* Photos can be sent as originals or as media groups.
-* Telegram bot core (_estgb_ and _telebot_ library) written in C. It works faster and consumpts less memory.
+* Telegram bot core (_estgb_ and _telebot_ library) written in C. It works faster and consumes less memory.
-* Expremental use of cedrus264 codec for hardware accelerated video encoding (with legacy kernel only).
+* Experimental use of cedrus264 codec for hardware-accelerated video encoding (with legacy kernel only).
 ## Why Telegram?
-Using Telegram service providing following advantages, dramatically simplifies the device and reduces costs:
+Using Telegram service providing the following advantage dramatically simplifies the device and reduces costs:
-* Cloud storage for photos and videos in the chats, groups or channels.
+* Cloud storage for photos and videos in the chats, groups, or channels.
 All information from the device will be kept in the Telegram's cloud.
-No need to make your own infrastructure or use other paid service.
+No need to make your own infrastructure or use other paid services.
 * Access to Telegram from any device and platform even at the same time
 * Simply to share photo and videos from the camera
 * Telegram has an open API and protocol free for everyone (hey, Whatsapp and Viber!)